-What decides about the character range displayed in Character Map?
-For
+What determines the character range displayed in Windows' Character Map utility?

 An application has to believe the information that is provided by the font file itself.
 If a font claims to contain 65,000 characters, then any application will assume it actually does.
 If all of those entries then map to space (or really anything else), that is a different issue.